katunopolis/supportbot/docs/TESTING.md

    python run_test.py ngrok-update
    ```
    This will automatically:
+   - Validate the ngrok URL format and accessibility
    - Update your `.env` file with the new URL
    - Restart the supportbot container
+   - Verify container health
    - Set the webhook with the new URL
+   - Verify the final webhook configuration
    - Test the bot connection

 6. For the WebApp to work properly, you need to set up a separate tunnel for the webapp: